Hi, my name is Jim! I like to tell stories, ask questions, and drink coffee.

 My astronomical research interests are broad, and include open clusters, binary stars, stellar activity on low-mass stars, stellar populations, and next generation time-domain and wide-field surveys.

 I have also worked on many other topics such as gender equality in science, visualization and data science, and studying tweets.
-Sometimes I just make ridiculous things also.
+I spend some time as a moderator of the popular subreddit /r/dataisbeautiful.
+Sometimes I just make ridiculous things too.

 For a more complete picture of my astronomical research, check out my academic website.
 For some code I've worked on for various projects, check out my GitHub page.